shinyorg/shiny/samples/readme.md

 # Shiny Samples

 These samples make use great open source frameworks like [Prism](https://prismlibrary.com) & ReactiveUI (https://reactiveui.net) as well as principles like dependency injection and reactive extensions... much like Shiny itself.
-If you find these complex or you simply don't complain... remember - this is not a product!
-You don't get refunds for free
+If you find these complex or you simply don't like them, don't complain - the library wasn't built for you'... remember - this is not a product!

 ## Sample (Sample.Maui)
 A kitchen sink using all of the support libraries that don't require special external entitlements from Apple (like Push).